 It’s a complex and easy answer!
-The simplified answer is that studios don’t share in the all of the revenue that production committees make.
+The simplified answer is that studios don’t share in all of the revenue that production committees make.

 Now for the complex answer…